MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -DeploymentPackageId

-Specifies an array of IDs of deployment packages.
+Specify an array of software update deployment package IDs to distribute.
+For example, `"XYZ00016"`.

 ```yaml
 Type: String[]